-There are various costs that may be associated with this transaction; however, because the Trust will retain ownership of the CWT McKinley Shares, it will take the lead in paying for costs of litigation and engineering related to a joint CWCB/CWT water court application to change the CWT McKinley Shares to add ISF use, and it will also operate the lease for irrigation use.
+There are various costs that may be associated with this transaction; however, because the Trust will retain ownership of the CWT McKinley Shares, it will take the lead in paying for costs of litigation and engineering related to a joint CWCB/CWT water court application to change the CWT McKinley Shares to add ISF use, and it will also operate the irrigation use aspects of the lease.
 Under full season irrigation or split-season use scenarios, the Board will have no operational responsibilities and bear no direct costs for irrigating the historically irrigated ground.
 CWCB will be responsible for its own litigation costs.

 The Trust also will pay any costs associated with the physical implementation of the Full Season Instream Flow Use or Partial Irrigation (Split-Season) Use.
 Such costs may include the costs of headgate modifications, diversion structure modifications, and splitter box modifications.
-The Trust will also pay the costs of any normal ditch maintenance as the owner of an 18.75% interest in the McKinley Ditch.
+The Trust will pay the costs of any normal ditch maintenance as the owner of an 18.75% interest in the McKinley Ditch.
 Subject to the availability of funds, CWCB will be responsible for the installation and maintenance of any gages required by the Division Engineer or the court decree for implementation of this change.

-The Trust also is proposing to act as an agent for CWCB for administration, monitoring, protection and reporting for the McKinley Shares, and, similar to the City of Boulder water right donation, will provide an annual report to CWCB regarding the use of the CWT McKinley Shares each year and any actions taken by the Trust as CWCB's agent.
+The Trust proposes to act as an agent for CWCB for monitoring and reporting for the CWT McKinley Shares for ISF use, and will provide an annual report to CWCB regarding the use of the CWT McKinley Shares each year and any actions taken by the Trust as CWCB's agent.
 The Trust will pay for all costs incurred when acting as CWCB's agent.